 On the Move

 Hotels and motels have safety standards which include interconnected fire alarms which should alert you of a fire.
 Treat drills as emergencies.
 The escape plan is posted in each room, and should be consulted when you check-in.
 Do not use cooking equipment in your room unless it is installed in the room by the hotel staff, and never leave appliances unattended.
+RVs, boats, and campers require onboard fire extinguishers, so keep an eye out for them!

 Surviving a structure fire is as easy as prevention and escape.
 If a fire occurs despite multiple preventative measures (such as fire safety standards), escape is the only thing that will save your life.
 Discuss fire escape plans with your family.
 Plan two ways out and practice it.